 Boone NC is well known for its attractions, beautiful scenery, quaint and historic downtown, and also as the location for Appalachian State University.
 Boone is a popular vacation destination in the "High Country" of the Blue Ridge Mountains.

-In addition to the numerous outdoor activities available in and around Boone NC, Boone is also a very popular destination point for hikers due to the numerous hiking trails near Boone NC.
+Besides the many outdoor activities available in and around Boone NC, Boone is also a very popular destination for hikers because of the many hiking trails near Boone NC.

 This 3.1 mile out and back trail is moderate and somewhat challenging withe the large amount of rocks at the beginning.
 The trail is right off the Blue Ridge Parkway.
 You'll climb two gates to get on the trail, which follows alongside and up to the Goshen Branch.

 At the half-way point is a 20 - 30 foot wide with stepping-stones.
-Hiking poles are very handy on this section for added balance.
+Hiking poles are very handy in this section for added balance.

-The trail is very beautiful and enchanting with the sounds of the creek.
-In the spring, you'll find numerous wildflowers, including Trillium and Trout Lilys.
+The trail is pretty and enchanting with the sounds of the creek.
+In the spring, you'll find many wildflowers, including trillium and Trout Lilys.

-The first 3 miles you'll hike along Boone Fork, with a number of cress crossings.
+The first 3 miles you'll hike along Boone Fork, with several cress crossings.
 We definitely recommend the extra 1 mile side-trip to Hebron Falls.

-The next two miles will have far less people, and you'll hike through old growth forest, and numerous creek crossings, followed by a meadow.
-You finish up where you started.
+The next two miles will have far fewer people, and you'll hike through old growth forest and many creek crossings, followed by a meadow.
+You finish up the hike where you started.